-- Depressive episode (unipolar or bipolar I or II) with Patient Health Questionnaire-9 score >20 at initial hospital assessment
+- Major Depressive Disorder or Bipolar Disorder I or Bipolar Disorder II with Patient Health Questionnaire-9 (PHQ 9) score ≥15 at hospital assessment

-- Treatment resistant depression as defined by at least two previous trials of antidepressants in adequate dose for 8 weeks
+- Treatment resistant depression (TRD) as defined by at least two previous antidepressant or mood stabilizing treatments for depression in adequate dose for 8 weeks

-- Patient reported overall suicide risk score ≥3 on the Suicide Status Form or score of 3 on Item 9 of Patient Health Questionnaire-9 at admission assessment
+- Patient reported overall suicide risk score ≥3 on the Suicide Status Form (SSF II-R) or score of ≥1on Item 9 of PHQ-9 (all at admission assessment)

 - Ability to pass comprehension assessment test related to effects of ketamine and trial objectives and criteria